 However, what if your beloved microwave develops a hole somewhere in its structure?
 Will the microwaves escape the framework and wreak havoc on your house?
 Or on your health?
 Sure, we’ll apprise you about them, but before that, we need to have a basic understanding of how a microwave oven works.

 How does a microwave oven work?

-A microwave oven consists of an object called a magnetron.
+At the heart of the microwave oven lies an object called a magnetron.
 This magnetron is the producer of microwaves.
 Whenever electricity is passed, it generates microwaves, which are then released inside the oven for heating food.
-The component called the wave guide projects these waves into the main compartment of the oven, i.e., the space where you put your pizza (and other food).
+The component called the wave guide projects these waves into the main compartment of the oven, i.e., space where you put your pizza (and other food).
 The waves possess a great deal of energy, so when they strike the inner surface of the oven, they reflect and rapidly move to strike another face of that surface.

 The waves continue bouncing back and forth continuously.
-When these waves fall on the object inside the oven that you are intending to heat up, they agitate the water molecules (or moisture) present in the object, thereby heating up the food or object.
+When these waves fall on the object inside the oven that you’re trying to heat up, they agitate the water molecules (or moisture) present in the object, thereby heating the food or object.

 This is basically how every microwave oven works.